2025-26 Musician Handbook: Parent Involvement

 Staying Informed

 We rely on parents to help ensure that students fulfill their GTCYS commitment, and it is critical for parents to stay informed.
-Because GTCYS only uses electronic forms of communication, parents must subscribe to their child’s online GTCYS calendar, regularly check and read emails, and visit the website.
-Please set your spam filter to allow emails from GTCYS’ staff and info accounts, as well as Mailchimp.
+Because GTCYS communicates via email, parents must subscribe to their child’s online GTCYS calendar, regularly check emails, and visit the website.
+Set your spam filter to allow emails from GTCYS.
 Look for weekly emails from your conductor in addition to GTCYS’ monthly News Notes for important updates.
 After rehearsal each week, parents should also ask students for any information that was shared.
-If you are not receiving regular communications from GTCYS, please contact Katie Heilman at katie@gtcys.org to ensure that we have the correct contact information on file.
+If you are not receiving regular communications from GTCYS, please contact Sara Minder at sara@gtcys.org to ensure that we have the correct contact information on file, or if you have previously unsubscribed and need to resubscribe to receive MailChimp emails.

 Spread the Word About GTCYS!

 Families are our best representatives!
 Your words of support to friends, family, and colleagues help get the word out about GTCYS.
-You can spread the word by inviting friends or families to attend concerts, encouraging other families with musical children to consider joining GTCYS, sharing our news on Facebook, Instagram, or LinkedIn, and advocating the value of music education to school officials.
+You can spread the word by inviting friends or families to attend concerts, inviting friends and families to join the GTCYS mailing list, encouraging other families with musical children to consider joining GTCYS, sharing our news on Facebook, Instagram, or LinkedIn, and advocating the value of music education to school officials.

 Parent/Guardian Gatherings